gary391/CDK-course-resource-udemy/README.md

 - L1 - Most AWS resources are migrated to L2.
 Use of new services that are still not migrated.
 - L2 - Most of the time
 - L3 - Matter of preference of company policy.
 What degree of abstraction do I want?

+#### What is the difference between cloudformation vs CDK?

+- In cloudformation
+  - all the resources are organized into stacks, and these stack are formed use L1 resources/constructs.
+- In CDK
+  -  CDK has a layer application just as an internal tool i.e. CDK app, it requries this application,
+  -  but let's talk about these constructs for AWS.
+  - Where as the stack formed from the CDK app can contain a combination of L1, L2 and L3 constructs.
+    - But in the end the CDK generates i.e. cdk sync L1 constructs.

+#### CDK Commands:

+cdk init app --language typescript - We need to provide the app for which we need to initialize the project. cdk bootstrap -  This is create a starter environment for all our applications. cdk synth - Only generates a cloudformation template for each stack. cdk deploy - Used to deploy the stack.
+If we have only one stack we can just call the cdk deploy. cdk list - list the number of stacks - This is done locally. cdk diff - Gives the delta between what we have locally and what is there remotely.